PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Legal 2.md

 - Read an article about The Artificial Intelligence Act by Mueller, B. (2021, May 4) by clicking this [link](https://datainnovation.org/2021/05/the-artificial-intelligence-act-a-quick-explainer/).

-- Read an article on Artificial Intelligence Act: What Is the European Approach for AI?
-(2021, October 16) by clicking this [link](https://www.lawfareblog.com/artificial-intelligence-act-what-european-approach-ai ).

 __2b__ Watch this webinar recording discussing the EU’s approach to artificial intelligence – the discussion also ventures into how governments are around the world are engaging with the EU on this proposed legislation.